heptarch/heptarch.github.io/about.md

            bio: '<a href="https://inspirehep.net/authors/1868975">String theorist</a> turned mad scientist and <a href="https://heptar.ch/qml/landing.html">quantum mechanic</a>.',
 		   },
            {
-           bio: 'I spend most of my time building weird things from scratch, then abandoning them for something even weirder.', },
+           bio: 'I spend most of my time building weird things from scratch, then abandoning them for something even weirder.*', },
            {
-           bio: 'I believe that science, art, and culture thrive in conditions of openness and connection.', },
+           bio: 'I believe that science, art, and culture thrive in conditions of openness and connection.*', },
            {
-           bio: 'This website, and me, are currently under development.', },
+           bio: 'This website, and me, are currently under development.*', },
            {
-           bio: 'If this bio says <i>futon</i> or <i>mothman</i>, it\'s real.', },
+           bio: 'If this bio says <i>futon</i> or <i>mothman</i>, it\'s real.*', },
 		   {
-           bio: 'Sadly nobody seems to know, or care, that π is, in fact, equal to 3.', },
+           bio: 'Sadly nobody seems to know, or care, that π is, in fact, equal to 3.*', },
         ];